-- i.
-Professional Organizations Activities in professional organizations include committee appointments and involvement in professional meetings.
-Activities may be in professional organizations at the local, state, national, or international level. - ii.
-Library and University Service Library and university service may include such things as participation in the work of committees, liaison activities with external organizations, or special assignments beyond those required by the position.
+Activities in professional organizations include committee appointments and involvement in professional meetings.
+Activities may be in professional organizations at the local, state, national, or international level.

+Library and university service may include such things as participation in the work of committees, liaison activities with external organizations, or special assignments beyond those required by the position.

 iii.
-Publications, Teaching, and Innovation

-Scholarly and professional activities may include publications, editorships, lectures, teaching, grant writing/administration, software development, presentation of papers, posters and poster sessions.
+Publications, Teaching, and Innovation Scholarly and professional activities may include publications, editorships, lectures, teaching, grant writing/administration, software development, presentation of papers, posters and poster sessions.